 low levels of iron, folate, or vitamin B12

-an unusual or allergic reaction to Methoxy polyethylene glycol-epoetin beta, mannitol, medicines, foods, dyes, or preservatives
+an unusual or allergic reaction to Methoxy polyethylene glycol-epoetin beta, mannitol, other medicines, foods, dyes, or preservatives

 pregnant or trying to get pregnant